DiUS/pact-workshop-js-v1/README.md

 ## Step 9 - Verify the provider with the missing/invalid date query parameter

-Let us run this updated pact file with our providers.
+Let us run this updated pact file with Our Providers.
 We still get a 200 response as the provider doesn't yet do anything useful with the date.

 Here is the provider test output: